 Beginning in 2006, fuel and electricity used in manufacturing are exempt from the sales tax and the credit for sales tax is repealed.
-Manufacturers that meet certain conditions may continue to use manufacturers' sales tax credit carried forward from prior years to offset income in the future.
-Manufacturers with up to \$25,000 of unused credit may take up to 50% in 2007 and 2008.
-Manufacturers with more than \$25,000 of unused credit will be allowed to deduct unused credits over the next two years and will be eligible for the manufacturing investment credit, discussed below.
+Manufacturers that meet certain conditions may continue to use manufacturers' sales tax credit carried forward from prior years to offset income in the future (see the description for the Manufacturing Investment Credit).
+Manufacturers with up to \$25,000 of unused credit may take up to 50% in tax years 2006 and 2007.
+Manufacturers with more than \$25,000 of unused credit will be allowed to deduct from income 50% of the amount that was added back to income when the credits were claimed in tax year 2007 and 50% in tax 2008.